 Formed in December 1998, SORBA Tri-Cities has been creating opportunities for mountain biking as well as promoting responsible trail use.
-SORBA Tri-Cities is a chapter of the Southern Off-Road Bicycle Association (SORBA) and a member of the Tennessee Mountain Biking Allicance (TMBA).
+SORBA Tri-Cities is a chapter of the Southern Off-Road Bicycle Association (SORBA).

 Our members spend thousands of hours each year in the woods building and maintaining trails across Northeast Tennessee.
 We work with virtually every major recreational land manager in our region from municipal leaders to national forest ranger districts.

 We lead guided trail rides and outings year-round for beginners as well as advanced riders.
 All rides and events are geared for fun and to help you get as much from your cycling experience as possible.
 We also host other events centered around social outings, fundraising and stewardship.